PGCE Primary Education with QTS

 Course content

 You’ll explore creative ways to teach across the curriculum, from subjects such as history and science to English and art.
-For example, you might use role play to bring history to life.
+You might, for example, explore how to use drama and role-play to bring history to life.

-We have science laboratories on campus, where you'll have practical sessions with our science tutors so that you can develop the knowledge you’ll need to teach your class.
+We also have specialist teaching spaces for some subjects.
+For example, we have science laboratories on campus, where you will have taught sessions with our science tutors so that you can develop the knowledge and confidence you’ll need to teach your class.

-On your placements, you normally get involved with everything in the school, from assemblies to playground duties to speaking with parents.
+On your placements, you will get involved with everything in school, from assemblies to playground duties, to speaking with parents.

 Qualification, course duration and attendance options